sennheiserelectronic/iptools-jquery-manager/CONTRIBUTING.md

 1. Ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.
 1. Fork and clone the repo.
-1. Run `npm run install-dependencies` to install all dependencies.
+1. Run `npm i` to install all dependencies.
-1. Run `grunt watch:qa` to watch this project for changes and QA automatically as code is changed.
+1. Run `npm start` to watch this project for changes and QA automatically as code is changed.

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
-1. Run `grunt qa` to see if the tests pass.
+1. Run `npm run grunt qa` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.